Nyjako/nyjako_os/README.md

 # nyjako_os

+Very simple OS written in rust.
+No planned features etc.
-This project is just for me to better understand OS works.
+This project is for me to better understand how OS works

-Thanks to this tuturial [https://os.phil-opp.com/](https://os.phil-opp.com/)